-All candidates for admission to the PhD program must have successfully completed calculus through multivariable integration and one semester of linear algebra and have knowledge of a programming language.
+Applicants must have successfully completed calculus through multivariable integration and one semester of linear algebra and have knowledge of a programming language.
+Candidates are also strongly encouraged to have:

 - Completed courses in probability, statistics, advanced calculus or real analysis, and numerical analysis